 Remember that 126.69 inches of rain per year?
 Sometimes it comes a fair amount faster and can be a problem for neighborhoods.

-- Mosquitoes, watch out when hiking, get yourself some mosquito spray.
+- Caused by mosquito bites: Watch out when hiking and get yourself some mosquito spray.

 - The rivers are warm enough here to breed diseases.

 - Comes from snails going over lettuce especially.
 Wash your fresh vegetables.

 - It’s way more complicated than a plant or an animal, and if it breaks off into your skin it could keep on growing.
 (And if you’re going snorkeling, use an organic sunscreen so the coral isn’t harmed.)